qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Possible workarounds for reducing peak memory usage:

-- Store large data in JS `ArrayBuffer`.
-If an `ArrayBuffer` is GC-ed, its physical memory can be returned to OS.
 - Only fetch a small chunk of data from server at a time.
 Avoid fetching all data then process in batch.
 Do stream processing.
 - Use [Origin-private file system](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) to hold large data, and only load a small chunk into linear memory at once.